inaka/lewis/README.md

 * MissingLauncherDetector: Every application must have at least one launcher activity.
 WARNING
 * MoreThanOneLauncherDetector: The application must have only one launcher activity.
 WARNING
 * LauncherActivityInLibrary: A library must not have a launcher activity.
 ERROR
+* IconInLibraryDetector: A library must not have icons.
+ERROR

 ## Getting started